ruiguo-bio/discharge_me/readme.md

 More information about the challenge can be found on the [Discharge Me!
 Challenge FAQ page](https://stanford-aimi.github.io/discharge-me/#faq).

+___

 ## Overview
 This repository hosts the solution to the "Discharge Me!" challenge, which focuses on generating sections of discharge summaries from the MIMIC-IV dataset.
+The corresponding paper is available on [ACL](https://aclanthology.org/2024.bionlp-1.58/).
 The main objective is automatically generating the "Brief Hospital Course" and "Discharge Instructions" sections.

 ## Scripts
+The paper section "Dataset Exploration" is implemented in the following two scripts:
 ### `aggregate_discharge.py`
 This script augments the discharge summary table by integrating other relevant tables from the MIMIC-IV dataset, providing a fuller context and background for each patient’s stay.

 #### Features:
 - Reads additional tables to augment the data.
 - Integrates multiple data sources to enhance the discharge summary.

 ### `discharge_dataset.py`
 Processes the discharge summaries by segmenting them into specific sections, truncating excessive content, and aggregating the results into a structured table.

 #### Features:
 - Segments discharge summaries into manageable parts.
 - Truncates sections that are overly verbose.
 - Aggregates sections to form a structured output table.

+___

+The paper section "Retrieval for the Target Section Word Count", "Target Section Structure Template and
+Prompt Creation" are implemented in the following script:

 ### `generation.py`
 Generates missing sections in the discharge summaries based on RAG and LLama3 (using Ollama to serve the llama3 model).
 Two prompt templates are curated for this purpose, and RAG retrieves a target section's word count as the target output's word count.

 #### Parameters:
 - `start_index`: The index of the first input to consider for a generation.
 - `end_index`: The total number of inputs to process for generation.
 - `section_type`: Type of section to generate (`1` for a brief hospital course, `0` for discharge instructions).

+___

 ## Usage
 Ensure Python is installed along with the necessary dependencies, including: